Santa Claus Lane

 Santa Claus Lane peaked at number two on US Billboard Top Heatseekers and Top Kid Audio charts and peaked at number 154 on the US Billboard 200.
 It has been certified Gold by the Recording Industry Association of America (RIAA) for shipping 500,000 copies to retailers.
-In Japan in peaked at number 134 on the Oricon albums chart in 2004.
-The title song was featured in the 2002 Christmas comedy film The Santa Clause 2.
+Elsewhere, the album peaked at numbers 95 and 134 respectively in Canada and Japan.
+Its title track was featured in the 2002 Christmas comedy film The Santa Clause 2.
+The song was also released as a single alongside "Tell Me a Story" that December.

 Background and recording

 In 2001, Duff gained fame through her starring role in the Disney Channel series Lizzie McGuire.
 She became interested in pursuing a music career after attending a Radio Disney concert in 2001.
 "There were all these pop acts backstage at the concert," Duff explained.
 "They were all getting ready backstage and warming up, and I was like, 'I want to do this so bad.'"
 One day, Duff met Andre Recke, who would soon become her manager.
 She told him of her interest in becoming a singer and briefly performed for him.
 This prompted him to tell her, "I want to work with you."
 Recke said of his encounter with Duff, "When I met Hilary, I knew she had something special.
 Sometimes you just have that feeling, that, 'Wow, she's a star.'"

 Duff's music career began with two soundtrack appearances.
 In 2002, she appeared on the soundtrack to Lizzie McGuire, performing a cover of Brooke McClymont's "I Can't Wait", and the Walt Disney Records compilation DisneyMania, performing a cover of "The Tiki Tiki Tiki Room".
 Recke noted of Duff's DisneyMania appearance, "That was the first test to see how her fans would react to her as a singer and not just an actress".
 Duff stated that she felt Christmas came early for her when she recorded Santa Claus Lane.
 She continued, "I really loved singing these songs.
 It was a lot of hard work, but also big fun!"

 "I Heard Santa on the Radio" and "Tell Me a Story" are duets with Christina Milian and Lil' Romeo, respectively, and "Same Old Christmas" features Duff's sister Haylie.
 Santa Claus Lane features production from Matthew Gerrard, Chris Hamm, Alain Bertoni, Charlie Midnight and Chico Bennett; on the 2003 reissue, the bonus track "What Christmas Should Be" is produced by Charlton Pettus.
 This song was featured on the end credits and soundtrack of her family comedy film Cheaper by the Dozen (2003).

 In a 2013 interview with the website Idolator, Duff expressed her dislike for "Tell Me a Story", saying that she "honestly hate[s] that record — [and she has] blocked it out of [her] memory".
 Duff also remarked that she "[didn't] even remember" the song.